jonathanhliu21/simplevectors/docs/source/index.rst

 Simplevectors Documentation
 ===========================

-Simple vector implementations in C++.
+Simple, embeddable, and extendable vector implementations in C++.

 **NOTE**: C++11 or higher is needed for this library.